Stockholm commuter rail

 Stockholm commuter rail (Stockholms pendeltåg) is the commuter rail system in Stockholm County, Sweden.
 The system is an important part of the public transport in Stockholm, and is controlled by Storstockholms Lokaltrafik.
-The tracks are state-owned and administered by the Swedish Transport Administration, while the operation of the Stockholm commuter rail services itself has been contracted to MTR Nordic since December 2016.
+The tracks are state-owned and administered by the Swedish Transport Administration, while the operation of the Stockholm commuter rail services itself has been contracted to SJ AB since March 2024.

 History

+Initial operations and early routes

 Local trains have been operated on the mainline railways around Stockholm since the late nineteenth century.
 At the beginning, local rail services were part of the Swedish State Railways, but in the late-1960s, the responsibility for these services was transferred to Stockholm County, which incorporated it with the ticketing system of Stockholm Transport.
 New trains were bought, stations were modernised, and the Stockholm commuter rail network was developed with an aim of making it more metro-like.
 Originally the system was branded as SL förortståg (SL suburban train), and later as SL lokaltåg (SL local/commuter train).
 Only in the 1980s did the system officially become known as Stockholms pendeltåg.